-Tenant deposits are always collected before the start of the tenancy, with the equivalent of 4-6 weeks’ rent being the most common amount, and have been put in place to protect both you and your tenant in the event of any disputes.
+Tenant deposits are always collected before the start of the tenancy.
+In England, there is a deposit cap of five weeks under the Tenant Fees Act.
+The deposit has been put in place to protect both you and your tenant in the event of any disputes.
 Failure to register a deposit can also impact your Section 21 landlord rights.

 In England and Wales all deposits must legally be held in one of the Government’s three tenancy deposit protection schemes:

 If you’re in Scotland, you will need to hold the deposit in one of the following schemes: